Why has my sharing activity been interrupted?

 How do I resolve this issue?

-If you encounter this situation for the first time, your sharing activity and link/file requests will be suspended for 24 hours.
+If you encounter this situation for the first time, your sharing activity and link or file requests will be suspended for 24 hours.
 Subsequent occurrences will result in suspensions longer than 24 hours.
 You should receive an email with instructions on how to address the issue.

 Why am I seeing the message “You’ve exceeded the number of invites you can send per day”?